 How many sessions might I need?
 How long will it take?

-It is worth knowing that sometimes you might come out feeling worse initially then when you came in.
+It can feel messy.
+You might talk about one subject and end up somewhere completely different - and that is fine.
+You might come out feeling worse initially then when you came in.
 This is part of the process as you might be talking about feelings you have pushed down for years.
+Talking can be the start of a healing process and a way of moving forward to a happier and more fulfilling life.